McKinney Vento Homeless Assistance

 - Enroll your child in the school that's within the boundaries of the temporary place where you are currently staying.

 Yes.
-Your child’s school must help you get the transportation needed in order for your child to continue attending the school.
+Contact your McKinney Vento liaison to help you get the transportation needed in order for your child to continue attending school.
 Let them know of your situation immediately so they can make arrangements.

 What records does the school need for my child?